 At the Care Center

-- Avoiding tea, coffee, cola drinks, alcohol, and spicy foods for at least 2-3 days following surgery.
-These can irritate the digestive system.
+Tea, coffee, cola drinks, alcohol, and spicy foods should be avoided for a few days.
+They can irritate the digestive system.

 Call Your Doctor